qidi-community/Plus4-Wiki/content/customisable_qidibox_firmware/README.md

 # A modified replacement set of firmware files and customisable QidiBox macros for the Qidi Plus 4

+## Disclaimer

+All of the work here is very strongly a Work In Progress.
+If you wish to use it, please accept that this is provided with no guarantees.

+#  What is this?

 The following moves a significant portion of the QidiBox filament changing, purging, and cleaning out of the obfuscated `*.so` files that the QidiBox firmware ships with, and into a single gcode macro config file that can be easily edited to modify the behaviour of the g-code macros.
 Additionally more generic filament change macros are added that allows for the QidiBox to be used with OrcaSlicer (tested), QidiStudio (tested), BambuStido (untested) and PrusaSlicer (maybe?)

 ## Patching Qidi Plus 4 firmware